Keith Towbridge: Buffalo Bills

 Towbridge signed with the Buffalo Bills as an undrafted free agent on May 5, 2017.
-He was waived/injured on August 7, 2017 and was placed on injured reserve.
+He was waived/injured on August 7, 2017, and was placed on injured reserve.

 On September 1, 2018, Towbridge was waived by the Bills.
 He was re-signed to the practice squad on October 9, 2018.

 Atlanta Legends (AAF)

 In 2019, Towbridge joined the Atlanta Legends of the Alliance of American Football.

 Tennessee Titans

 After the AAF suspended football operations, Towbridge signed with the Tennessee Titans on April 8, 2019.
 On June 13, 2019, the Titans waived Towbridge.

 Buffalo Bills (second stint)

 On June 14, 2019, Towbridge was claimed off waivers by the Buffalo Bills.
 He was waived on August 31, 2019.

 Washington Redskins

 On November 12, 2019, Towbridge was signed to the Washington Redskins practice squad.
 His practice squad contract with the team expired on January 6, 2020.

-Towbridge was drafted by the New York Guardians in the 2020 XFL Draft.
+Towbridge was selected by the New York Guardians in the 2020 XFL draft.